 Start Delta Starter is a scheme for motor starting to reduce the inrush current during starting of the motor.
 This method of starting is quite popular for Delta connected Squirrel Cage induction motor.
-In this method, the motor is first started as a star connected motor and as soon as the motor reaches near to or rated speed, it is it is run as Delta connected motor.
+In this method, the motor is first started as a star connected motor and as soon as the motor reaches near to or rated speed, it is run as Delta connected motor.
 In this post, we will be discussing the requirement, working principle and disadvantage of Star Delta Starter.

 Requirement of Star Delta Starter